-A. In instances where high-resolution images are available, they can be downloaded from their associated large-image pages.
-The high-resolution version posted will be the largest version that we have available.
-If a high-resolution image is not included on the large-image page, most likely we do not have a high-resolution version of the image.
+A. In instances where high-resolution images are available, a download link will be included in the image caption; the link will provide access to the largest version that we have available.
+If high-resolution download link is not included, most likely we do not have a high-resolution version of the image.

 Expeditions require multidisciplinary teams of scientists and explorers who are highly experienced in their areas of discipline.
-As a result, opportunities to volunteer project typically do not exist.
+As a result, opportunities to volunteer on missions typically do not exist.
 However, we do encourage you to pursue your interests in ocean science and exploration, either through education or work opportunities.
-For work opportunities, you can check the NOAA website listed above or contact other ocean-related organizations who partner with NOAA and are identified in our website offerings for each expedition.

-A. Check out the "OceanAge" section of this site, under "Education," to learn more about some of the careers available within the ocean sciences.
-Here, you can watch and read interviews with ocean scientists such as a biologist, ecologist, and taxonomist.
+A. Check out the "OceanAge" section of this site, under "Education," to learn more about some of the careers available within the ocean sciences and recommendations on following similar career paths.

 A. Most of the educators on board our expeditions have been working closely for some time with the scientists on the expedition.
 Many of them are collaborating on education and research-based projects and the opportunity to go to sea on an ocean exploration mission broadens the experience of the educators.
 This enables the scientists and the educators to continue to work more effectively on their joint collaborations.

-NOAA (separately from NOAA Office of Ocean Exploration and Research) has a NOAA Teacher at Sea Program that accepts applications from teachers nationwide to participate in NOAA research-based cruises.
+NOAA (separate from the NOAA Office of Ocean Exploration and Research) has a NOAA Teacher at Sea Program that accepts applications from teachers nationwide to participate in NOAA research-based cruises.
 For more information, visit the Teacher at Sea Program website.